 Luke has years of experience in dental implantology and augmentation from simple cases to the most advanced cancer reconstruction cases.

-As an experienced face, mouth and jaw surgeon and a dental surgeon, Mr Luke Cascarini is able to provide dental implants to replace missing or broken teeth.
+As an experienced face, mouth and jaw surgeon and an oral and maxillofacial surgeon, Mr Luke Cascarini is able to provide dental implants to replace missing or broken teeth.

 What are dental implants?